GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 gateway that's connecting _to_ GCP.
 -  **External IP address** or **GCP peer address**—a single static IP address within a GCP project that exists at the edge of the GCP network.
--  **Static routing**—Manually specifying the route to subnets on the GCP side and to the on-premises side of the VPN gateway.
 -  **Dynamic routing**—GCP dynamic routing for VPN using the [Border Gateway Protocol (BGP)](https://wikipedia.org/wiki/Border_Gateway_Protocol).
 -  <<vendor-name><product-name> term>